Karan Kundra & Yogita Bihani’s Dil Hi Toh Hai Promo: This Epic Romantic Family Saga Is A Must Watch!

 - MTV Roadies X2: Chaos In Delhi With Fake Audition Message Spread!

 Ekta Kapoor's Dil Hi Toh Hai that stars Karan Kundra and Yogita Bihani is the much-awaited show on Sony TV.
 Earlier it was said that it's a television remake of Karan Johar's film, Kabhi Khushi Khabie Gham.
-But Ekta denied the reports and clarified that it is a rich family show.
+But Ekta had denied the reports and clarified that it is a rich family show.

 The makers of the show have released the promo of the 'epic romantic family saga'!
 Read the details of the promo and why it is a 'must-watch' show, and don't forget to watch the promo at the end of the slider.